Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 This is my .gitconfig.
 Many are like it, but this one is mine.

 It's not long.
 It's not complicated.
-But it configures my most important tool.
-I will be breaking down piece by piece to better understand what I'm configuring and why it's important.
+But it configures the most important tool in my workflow.
+I will be disecting the file to better understand my configurations and how git itself works.

 ```sh
 [user]